So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Everything else is speculation.

-To the phones we go to Waynesboro, Virginia.
+To the phones, we go to Waynesboro, Virginia.

-Up first is Tom, and it's nice to have you, sir.
+It's nice to have you, sir.

 Welcome.

-Great to be here, Rush.
+It's great to be here, Rush.

 How are you?